 - Leonard Park (4th Street and Turk Avenue)

 This is my go-to park if I’m shopping on North Range Line Road and need a quick nature fix.
-Located just west of North Point Shopping Center (the one with Toys ‘R’ Us), Leonard Park was one of my favorite parks to take my kids when they were little.
+Located just west of North Point Shopping Center, Leonard Park was one of my favorite parks to take my kids when they were little.
 In addition to a playground, there’s a little creek that runs through the park, making it a magical place for kids to explore.

 While there are a few picnic tables outside of the pavilion here, none are shaded, so my favorite place to picnic here is on the grass right next to the creek.